Oswald Leroy

+Leroy died at Ostend, Belgium in 2022.

 Career

 Leroy received his PhD from Ghent University in the group of Robert A. Mertens for his thesis entitled Diffraction of light by ultrasound.
 He worked as an assistant professor at Ghent University from 1966 to 1972 and has been a tenured professor at the Catholic University of Leuven since 1972.
 New developments in laser physics formed the ground for collaborations between the team of Leroy and different other laboratories.
 He was a guest professor at the Paris Diderot University and Université de Bordeaux, the University of Tennessee and the Tokyo Institute of Technology.
 Furthermore, he has collaborated with the University of Gdansk, Georgetown University, and the University of Houston.
 He retired in 2001 and received the title of emeritus professor.

 Awards

 In 1991 Leroy was awarded an honorary doctorate from the University of Gdansk, for his contributions to theoretical acousto-optics and to celebrate a collaboration with the team of Antoni Sliwinski at the Institute of Physics of the University of Gdansk.
 In 2001 he has received the ‘Médaille étrangère’ of the French Acoustical Society.